asdegoyeneche/ROAR/index.md

 ![LQR System Dynamics](./images/lqr_sys.jpg)

 Next up are the costs.
 The costs are the knobs we can turn to change the qualitative behavior of our controller.
-There are two types of costs: cost of deviation and cost of actuation.
-The costs matrices *Q* and *R* used in our first functional LQR controller are shown below.
+There are two types of costs: cost of deviation *Q* and cost of actuation *R*.
+The costs matrices used in our first functional LQR controller are shown below.
 The cost of deviation is applied to the state *x* of the car (angle and speed) and the cost of actuation is applied to the inputs *u* to the car (steering and throttle).
-We can see that we care a bit more about going in the right direction than going at the right speed (since the 0.02 cost of angle is more than the 0.01 cost of speed), and we are very gentle with the steering and throttle (given the relatively high cost of 2.5 for both steering and throttle).
+By inspecting these matrices, we can see that we care a bit more about going in the right direction than going at the right speed (since the 0.02 cost of angle is more than the 0.01 cost of speed), and we are very gentle with the steering and throttle (given the relatively high cost of 2.5 for both steering and throttle).

 ![LQR Costs](./images/lqr_costs.jpg)

 To be more mathy, these costs are used to form a cost function *J*, shown below.
-We see in *J* that the costs are multiplied by the squares of the states and inputs and summed up over an infinite time horizon.
+We see in *J* that the costs are multiplied by the states and inputs squared and summed up over an infinite time horizon.
 This is the “quadratic” part of the linear quadratic regulator.
-Our goal is now to select a sequence of inputs *u* (i.e. steering and throttle values) that minimizes this cost.
+Our goal now is to select a sequence of inputs *u* (i.e. steering and throttle values) that minimizes this cost.

 ![LQR Cost Function](./images/lqr_cost_function.png)

 To calculate the inputs that minimize our cost function, we solve this thing called a *discrete-time algebraic Riccati equation* using our *A*, *B*, *Q*, and *R* matrices to get some *P* matrix, and use that *P* matrix along with our system dynamics *A* and *B* to generate a linear feedback matrix *K* such that *u = -Kx* is the optimal input at each time step.
 This math is kind of gross and does not need to be understood in order to use the LQR, so we will not go into detail here.
 The code for this optimization is also very succinct (literally two lines because it utilizes the SciPy library), but if you’d like to read those two lines and consider the depth of their meaning, check out the *_dlqr* method in `lqr_controller.py`.
-The upshot is that by minimizing *J* with a little math, we can control the car very efficiently.
+The upshot is that by minimizing *J* with LQR math, we get steering and throttle values that can control the car very effectively.

 “Wait a second,” you say, “I’m a bit confused about something.
 If the cost of deviation is multiplied by the square of the state, doesn’t that mean by minimizing the costs, we drive the state to zero?
 That means that the LQR controller just makes the car face a certain direction and while going 0 km/hr!
 Doesn’t seem very race-worthy to me.”
 And you are completely correct!
 An LQR naturally pushes everything (including the speed of the car) to zero, which is the “regulator” part of the linear quadratic regulator.
 In order to follow a desired trajectory and use the LQR as a controller, we need to change where “zero” is.
 For the direction the car goes in, this is reasonably straightforward -- zero is just the direction to the next waypoint.
 Speed is a bit more tricky, because the drag of the car is proportional to the speed, so the amount of throttle needed to maintain a particular speed changes depending on said speed.
-For our LQR controller, we calculate the desired throttle needed to maintain the desired speed, find the difference between our current speed and the desired speed, and run the LQR on that difference to drive it to zero.
-We then add the throttle value the LQR spits back out to the desired throttle we found earlier and use the sum as our next input.
+For our LQR controller, we calculate the desired throttle needed to maintain the desired speed, find the difference between our current speed and the desired speed, and run the LQR on that difference in speed to drive it to zero.
+We then add the throttle value the LQR spits back out to the desired throttle we found earlier and use that sum as our next input.
 In equilibrium, this results in the car going in the desired direction at the desired speed.
 This is all implemented in `lqr_controller.py`, so take a look at that if you are interested in the actual code.

 That's it!
 Now you kind of know how an LQR controller works!
-“But wait,” you say, “You're absolutely fantastic at explaining things and everything makes perfect sense, but where did the numbers in those *A*, *B*, *Q*, and *R* matrices come from?
+“But wait,” you say, “you're absolutely fantastic at explaining things and everything makes perfect sense, but where did the numbers in those *A*, *B*, *Q*, and *R* matrices come from?
 How would I come up with them myself?”
 Glad you asked!

 #### A, B, Q, and R matrices

 Let's start with the system dynamics *A* and *B* since they were by far the most difficult to determine.
-Before we could even think about the matrices themselves, we had to decide what state variables to include in our linear model (e.g. position, velocity, acceleration, jerk, direction, angular velocity, angular acceleration, roll, pitch, yaw, derivatives of roll, pitch, yaw, etc, etc, etc) based on what linear relations (if any) existed between them and each other and what linear effects the inputs had on them.
+Before we can even think about the matrices themselves, we have to decide what state variables to include in our linear model (e.g. position, velocity, acceleration, jerk, direction, angular velocity, angular acceleration, roll, pitch, yaw, derivatives of roll, pitch, yaw, etc, etc, etc) based on what linear relations (if any) exists between them and each other and what linear effects the inputs have on them.
 To explore this, we recorded the position, velocity, and orientation of the car, the position of the next waypoint, and the inputs to the car as it drove around the track using the tuned PID controllers.
 These datafiles (along with the Jupyter Notebooks used to explore the data) can be found in the [carla_driving_data directory](https://github.com/asdegoyeneche/ROAR/tree/master/carla_driving_data) of our GitHub repository.

 Once we collected this data, we tossed it into a Jupyter Notebook and graphed the candidate state variables pairwise against each other and against the inputs to identify any linear trends.
 We initially selected direction, angular velocity, speed, and acceleration as our state variables and ran some linear regressions to get rough estimates of what the numbers should be in the *A* and *B* matrices.
 We then constructed our *A* and *B* matrices from those regressions, arbitrarily instantiated some *Q* and *R* matrices with positive values along the diagonal, and finagled the LQR math so that we could follow a desired trajectory based on simulated system behavior.

 After the math behind our LQR controller was working, we implemented a Carla agent and controller for the LQR and tossed our matrix values into a configuration file.
 Then we ran a lot of trials to refine the values in our *A* and *B* matrices.
-We ended up simplifying the system dynamics to only include two state variables, and we tuned the drag of the car and the effects of steering and throttle until the car reached equilibrium at the target speed and didn’t seem to over/undercorrect when steering.
+We ended up simplifying the system dynamics to include only two state variables, and we tuned the drag of the car and the effects of steering and throttle until the car reached equilibrium at the target speed and didn’t seem to over/undercorrect when steering.
 After much eyeballing, we threw our hands up and said, “Good enough!” and thus our *A* and *B* matrices were born.

 Finally, all that was left to do was to tune our *Q* and *R* matrices until the car did what we wanted it to do.
 Our initial values in *Q* and *R* were grossly suboptimal, but through some experimentation, we found that decreasing the values in *Q* and *R* by a couple orders of magnitude resulted in finer adjustments of the steering and throttle, and keeping cost of actuation relatively high resulted in a smooth ride as desired.
 Once the car made a smooth lap around the track, we smiled, pushed the code to the repo, and went to bed -- our LQR controller's big debut at 4am some random Thursday morning.

-As we increased the speed of the car and tried different path planning methods, we would tune the costs of the LQR controller to get the behavior we want.
-We generally wanted the car to be decently reactive to changes in direction but not so much so that it would wobble all over the track.
+As we increased the speed of the car and tried different path planning methods, we tuned the costs of the LQR controller to get the behavior we want.
+Generally, we want the car to be decently reactive to changes in direction but not so much so that it would wobble all over the track.
 Fortunately, the LQR controller is pretty robust to different driving and planning conditions, but some fine-tuning definitely improves its performance around the tricky turns.

-It’s worth mentioning again that although tuning the costs of an LQR controller (after establishing system dynamics) seems like a lot of trial and error, it is still a lot easier than tuning a PID controller.
-If the car is wobbling back and forth too much, increase the cost of steering.
-If the car doesn’t turn fast enough, decrease the cost of steering.
-Very intuitive.

 ### Racing <a name="impl_racing"></a>

 #### Smooth Waypoint Following Planner

-`ROAR/planning_module/local_planner/smooth_waypoint_following_local_planner.py` contains the main logic for our smooth waypoint lookahead path planner.
+The `ROAR/planning_module/local_planner/smooth_waypoint_following_local_planner.py` script contains the main logic for our smooth waypoint lookahead path planner.
 From our waypoints, we look ahead `smooth_factor` number of waypoints for path smoothing and `speed_lookahead` number of waypoints to define our target speed factor.
 The target waypoint provided to the controller is obtained by averaging the next `smooth_factor` waypoints.
 However, this can be quite computationally expensive, so we uniformly sample some of the waypoints to use in calculations.
 Then, for our proactive speed control, we compute the angle between our car’s current orientation and the position of the waypoint `speed_lookahead` steps ahead.
 When this angle increases, we know we are nearing a turn.
 Finally, our target speed for our controller is multiplied by a factor that is decreases linearly when as this angle increases, letting us slow down before the turn.
 The pseudocode is as follows:

 ```python3
 def next_waypoint_smooth_and_speed(self, smooth_factor: int, speed_lookahead:int ) -> (Transform, float):